-- the management and administration of the Schemes, including the agreement between the Authority and the Schemes Administrator; and - interpretation of the provisions in the Act and the Policies and exercising discretionary powers (set out in the Act).
+- the management and administration of the Schemes, including the agreement between the Authority and the Schemes Administrator; and - interpretation of the provisions in the Act and the policies and exercising discretionary powers (set out in the Act).

-These are described in in the Statement of Intent 2014 which covers the period from 2014 to 2016.
-The only change from last year's Statement of Performance Expectations is the objective for the new business system.
-Whilst under review, we currently expect implementation to commence in 2016.
+These are described in in the Statement of Intent 2014 which covers the period from 2014 to 2018.
+The only change from last year's Statement of Performance Expectations is the objective of the new business system being operational by July 2017.

-For 2015/2016 the Authority has identified the following outputs and performance measures to assist in achieving the Schemes' outcome:
+For 2016/2017 the Authority has identified the following outputs and performance measures to assist in achieving the Schemes' outcome: